yvnnhong/cse29pa1/README.md

 ### `uint32_t codepoint_index_to_byte_index(char str[], uint32_t codepoint_index)`

-Given an utf8 encoded string, and a codepoint index, return the byte index in the string where the Unicode character at the given code point index starts.
+Given a UTF-8 encoded string, and a codepoint index, return the byte index in the string where the Unicode character at the given codepoint index starts.

 Example:
 ```